Introduction

 |> jsonSerializer.Serialize

-In the following example, the TodosContext can check the validity of the categories referenced by any todo before adding it (to preserve the invariant rule that you can add only todo with valid category ID references).
+In the following example, the TodosContext can check the validity of the categories referenced by any todo before adding it (to preserve the invariant rule that you can add only a todo with a valid category ID reference).
 It uses the "result" computational expression included in the FsToolkit.ErrorHandling library which supports the railway-oriented programming pattern of handling errors.

 Example: